Ephraim-usc/glike/tutorial.md

 Which lists all phases in this demography.
 In each phase, the migration matrix -- if applicable -- is printed first.
 Then the coalescence rates (i.e. inverse of population sizes) and growth rates are printed.
+Note that because we did not specify names of the populations, alphabetical names (A, B, C, ...) are automatically created.

-We may check out gLike by
+We can now play with gLike by

     glike.glike_trees(trees, demo)

 Which outputs something like

     -80165.92668862805

-That gives the probability of `demo` to generate the genealogical trees in `trees`.
+This is the probability of `demo` to generate the genealogical trees in `trees`.

 Estimating parameters